-Nativity's COVID-19 Task Force
+Nativity's COVID-19 Protocols

 The Nativity of Mary COVID-19 Task Force has been meeting weekly since July to create and update Nativity’s Pandemic Preparedness and Readiness Plan (PPRP) based on the Archdiocesan Protocol Framework that was provided on July 7.
 The 13 person COVID-19 Task Force includes 3 parents who are part of our School Action Council, 4 teacher representatives (one each from Preschool, K-2, 3-5, and Middle School), 4 other Nativity staff members including our school nurse, Father Nathan, and Principal Ryan Pajak.
 We will be working together, using guidance from the Archdiocese, CSCOE, MDH, the CDC, the American Academy of Pediatrics, and other experts, to create a plan that is safe and thorough.
 The task force is also coordinating with neighboring Catholic schools to share ideas, policies, and guidelines.

 We will take a four-phase approach during the upcoming school year.
 We will start in Phase 2.
 Our task force will meet throughout the school year to review our PPRP and analyze the need/opportunity to move into a new phase.

 Phase 1: Distance Learning- as experienced last spring, but with enhancements based on our staff’s review and reflection on our spring session.
 This may be necessary at some point in the year and our task force will look to guidance from the archdiocese and MDH in making this decision.

 Phase 2: In-person learning with a combination of restrictions and strategies to reduce risk of transmission.
 This is where we will begin the school year.

 Phase 3: In-person learning with reduced restrictions and strategies.
 We will roll back some of the restrictions and strategies from Phase 2 in order to provide a more robust learning environment while keeping some in place to maintain a safe environment.